mzeidenberg/spring23_0002_website/content/home/schedule.md

 design:
 columns: '1'
 ---
 All of the self-paced learning modules have an associated quiz.
 The quizzes can be found under the quizzes tab in Brightspace.
-Assignments and quizzes are due before class on the due dates below.
+Due dates for assignments and quizzes are shown below and will also be in Brightspace.

 |Date  |Class|Topics                    |Due               |Assigned|(Optional) Reading|
 |------|-----|--------------------------|------------------|--------|------------------|